Board Certified Family Medicine & Board Certified Pain Medicine Physicians located in Tinley Park, Rockford, and Olympia Fields, IL, & Munster, IN

 The human body needs cholesterol to build healthy cells, but too much of this waxy substance can lead to complications, such as a heart attack.
-At Health Solutions in Tinley Park, Rockford, and Olympia Fields, Illinois, and Munster, Indiana, a team of board-certified family medicine specialists diagnoses and treats high cholesterol.
+At Health Solutions in Tinley Park, Rockford, and Flossmoor, Illinois, and Munster, Indiana, a team of board-certified family medicine specialists diagnoses and treats high cholesterol.
 Schedule an appointment today by calling the office nearest you or booking online.

 Cholesterol is a wax-like lipid in your blood.
 Its primary function is creating the membranes and structures in your cells, but it also aids in the production of certain hormones and assists in bile production in your liver.